galaxyproject/galaxy-hub/content/events/2022-08-taiarapu-assembly-annotation/index.md

 title: "Genome Assembly and Annotation 2022"
 date: '2022-08-31'
 days: 3
-tease: 'A 3-day training course on bioinformatics methods for de novo assembly and structural and functional annotation of genomes using short (Illumina) and long reads (PacBio / Oxford Nanopore) sequencing technologies (will be run in french).'
+tease: 'A 3-day training course on bioinformatics methods for de novo assembly and structural and functional annotation of genomes using short (Illumina) and long reads (PacBio / Oxford Nanopore) sequencing technologies (will be run in French).'
-continent: OC
+continent: AU
 location: 'Centre Ifremer du Pacifique, Taiarapu-Ouest, Polynésie française'
 image:
 location_url: ""